 Olive’s nausea twisted Atienna’s stomach so tightly that Atienna put down her food plate back onto the table.
 His thoughts bled deeply into her own—was she really going to do this like this?

-Yes, Atienna thought, most definitely because would choose the happiness of those close to her over the happiness of others distant to her no matter what.
+Yes, Atienna thought, most definitely because she would choose the happiness of those close to her over the happiness of others distant to her no matter what.
 This had been her decision in those caverns, her decision in the Capricornian capital, her decision now.

 Averting her gaze from Olive’s, Sefu’s, and Albertine’s growing frowns, she said, “Oh, I’m honored.
 That would be lovely.”